emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 ## Keeping Our Code DRY

-This looks great, but you may noticed we had to rewrite the exact same code for the button as we have in our `ContentView`...
-Ok so we replicated more code then just the button, but we will making further changes to our `ContentView` removing the other code in later in this lesson.
+This looks great, but you may notice we had to rewrite the exact same code for the button as we have in our `ContentView`...
+Ok so we replicated more code than just the button, but we will make further changes to our `ContentView` removing the other code later in this lesson.

 DRY coding stands for "Don't Repeat Yourself."
 It's a principle in software development that encourages developers to avoid duplicating code in a program.
 Instead of writing the same code multiple times, we strive to create reusable and modular components, functions, or classes.
-This helps make our code more efficient, easier to maintain, and reduces the risk of introducing bugs.
-By following DRY principals, we can save time and effort in the long run, leading to more reliable and maintainable software.
+This helps make our code more efficient, easier to maintain and reduces the risk of introducing bugs.
+By following DRY principles, we can save time and effort in the long run, leading to more reliable and maintainable software.

-Using the same steps as we used for creating the `SignInView`, create a new SwiftUI file named `ButtonView` in side the Views directory.
+Using the same steps as we used for creating the `SignInView`, create a new SwiftUI file named `ButtonView` inside of the Views directory.
 Replace the boilerplate code with the following:

 ```swift
 import SwiftUI